 Last Updated on

-Contraceptive pills are medicines prescribed to women which, when taken in accordance with the menstrual cycle, can help prevent an unwanted pregnancy.
+A couple who is not planning to have a baby soon may consider birth control.
+Birth control is a way to prevent unwanted pregnancy and there are many options in birth control to choose from, oral contraceptive pills being one.
+Contraceptive pills when taken in accordance with the menstrual cycle, can help prevent an unwanted pregnancy.
 Scientific advancements have made contraceptive pills an effective, safe, and affordable method of birth control.
+Read on for more information on contraceptive pills or birth control pills.

 What Are Birth Control Pills?

-Birth control pills are pregnancy prevention pills (also known as Oral Contraceptive Pills or OCPs) which contain the female hormones namely estrogen, progesterone or both in fixed doses.
-These pills are devised to manipulate the hormonal levels during each menstrual cycle in order to prevent ovulation and hence pregnancy.
+Birth control pills are pregnancy prevention pills (also known as Oral Contraceptive Pills or OCPs) which contain the female hormones, namely estrogen, progesterone, or both in fixed doses.
+These pills are devised to manipulate the hormonal levels during each menstrual cycle to prevent ovulation, and hence pregnancy.

 Types of Contraceptive Pills